 The second festival is called Shey Rupla and marks the harvesting season.
 A dance called ‘Rupla Dance’ is performed by two men in tiger costumes as the villagers make offerings of their first harvest at the monastery.

 It is also believed that women without Children offer special prayers at Shey Monastery to seek blessings in the form of kids.

 For this part, I am going to assume that you have arrived in Leh and are now wondering how you can get to Shey from there.
-If however, you would like to know about getting to Leh first, I recommend taking a look at How to Reach Leh Ladakh by Road, Bus, Air and Train.
-In this post, I have talked about different modes of travel and route that you can take to reach Ladakh.
+If however, you would like to know about getting to Leh first, I recommend taking a look at How to Reach Leh Ladakh by Road, Bus, Air, and Train.

 By Own Vehicle

 The best way to plan this trip would be to stay in Leh for a day and spend it on what is commonly referred to as a ‘monastery tour’.
 You prepare a list of the monasteries you want to see, start early in the day, visit them one by one and return to Leh by evening.